 Question: What is an intranet site?

 Answer: An intranet site is an internal website (or portal) that helps employees stay up-to-date with their company.
 It serves as a website, communications channel, knowledge management tool, and collaboration platform.
-As companies adopt more and more advanced technological tools to communicate with and engage employees, there’s a growing responsibility to effectively reach the frontline and in-office employees no matter where they work.
+As companies adopt more and more advanced technological tools to communicate with and engage employees, there’s a growing responsibility to reach the frontline and in-office employees no matter where they work.